samHopkins1991/SEPM_a2/ReadMe.md

 	- This will trigger a reassignment of the ticket
 - Technicians can change the status of the tickets: OPEN/CLOSED, RESOLVED/UNRESOLVED
 - Users can view their OPEN tickets
-- The system will automatically archive closed tickets
+- The system will automatically archive CLOSED tickets
-- Technicians can view all closed and archived tickets
+- Technicians can view all CLOSED and archived tickets
-- Technicians can only view open tickets assigned to them
+- Technicians can only view OPEN tickets assigned to them
 ***
 ## Instructions
 ***